mananahmed/syllabi/historical_methods_skills.md

 For instructions, please see Appendix III.

 * 1. Amy Chazkel, “Research Notes from the Underworld: The Entry Logs of the Rio de Janeiro Casa de Detenção, 1860-1969” *Latin American Research Review* (2011)
-* 2.Manan Ahmed Asif, “Idols in the Archive,” *Journal of Asian Studies* (2014)
+* 2. Manan Ahmed Asif, “Idols in the Archive,” *Journal of Asian Studies* (2014)
 * 3. Michel Foucault, “Lives of Infamous Men,” in *Michel Foucault: Power, Truth, Strategy* (1977)
 * 4. Saidiya Hartman, “Venus in Two Acts,” *Small Axe* (2008)

 **Week 4, October 6: Data, Maps, Graphs**

 For instructions, please see Appendix IV.
-Groups will do either (Mapping Inequality: Redlining in New Deal America)[https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58] or (Tenement Housing in Rio de Janeiro, 1870s-1880s)[https://web.stanford.edu/group/spatialhistory/cgi-bin/site/viz.php?id=45&project_id=0].
+Groups will do either (https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58)[Mapping Inequality: Redlining in New Deal America] or (https://web.stanford.edu/group/spatialhistory/cgi-bin/site/viz.php?id=45&project_id=0)[Tenement Housing in Rio de Janeiro, 1870s-1880s].

 Readings (to be done by all):
 * 1. Mark Monmonier, *How to Lie with Maps* (1991): Introduction+Chp 3 “Map Generalization”+ Chp 9 “Data Maps”